spyx/spyx.github.io/_posts/2021-1-30-worker-htb.md

 ![](/images/worker-htb/04_login-req.png)

-As i did not have any credential i decide to return to svn as there will be posibility that commints before contains any credentials.Svn checkout has option -r to pull commit before
+As i did not have any credential i decide to return to svn as there will be possibility that commits before contains any credentials.Svn checkout has option -r to pull commit before

 ![](/images/worker-htb/05_creds-devops.png)